Gsvd/gsvd.dev/articles/create-a-seedbox-on-raspberry-pi-using-the-latest-version-of-qbittorrent.md

 3. Setting up a VPN, like [PiVPN](https://www.pivpn.io/), to access your seedbox from anywhere without using Nginx.
 4. Securing your server with [fail2ban](https://github.com/fail2ban/fail2ban).
 5. Implementing an [alternative WebUI](https://github.com/qbittorrent/qBittorrent/wiki/List-of-known-alternate-WebUIs).
+6. Torrenting more safely by setting up proxy usage.

 ## Conclusion